Patterns and pattern-matching

 matching operation is ambiguous.
 In build recipes, this is a hard error.
 In

-expressions, the first matching pattern will
+match expressions, the first matching pattern will

 win.
 Often, capture groups can be used to disambiguate two patterns by